arndff/fpl-rivals-tracker/README.md

 829593
 ```

+**Important**:
+* Each line should contain a single ID.
+* Notice how after each ID, there's no other characters on the same line.
-**Important**: Each line should contain a single ID.
-And there's no newline after the last ID.
+* Also, there's no newline after the last ID.

 Your file with rivals IDs **must** have this structure, otherwise the script won't work properly.
-Notice how after each ID, there's no other characters on the same line.

 Here's how the script can be run with the aforemetnioned file: